Indo-Jamaicans: Arrival in Jamaica

 The first ship carrying workers from India, the "Maidstone", landed at Old Harbour Bay in 1845.
 It bore 200 men, 28 women under 30 years old and 33 children under 12 years old from various towns and villages in Northern India.
 The numbers arriving increased to 2,439 three years later, at which point the Indian Government halted the scheme to examine its working.
 The programme resumed in 1859 and continued until the outbreak of World War I, although by the 1870s stories of the hardships suffered by Indian indentured workers were causing disquiet on the subcontinent.

-Indian indentureship ended in 1917 to the Caribbean, in the territories of Jamaica, Trinidad, St. Vincent, St. Lucia, Grenada, St. Kitts, St. Croix, Guadeloupe, Martinique, British Guiana (now Guyana), Dutch Guiana (now Suriname), French Guiana, and British Honduras (now Belize).

 Two shillings and six pence were deducted from their meagre wages for the rice, flour, dried fish or goat, peas and seasoning which constituted their rations.
 Children received half rations but the plantation managers were warned to treat the children well, with quarterly medical checkups theoretically provided.
 The overwhelming majority of the immigrant labourers were Hindu but little provision was made for their faith and cultural practices.
 Non-Christian unions were not recognized until 1956 and many accepted Christianity and adopted English names.
 Higher caste Indians were prohibited from emigrating to the Caribbean so many did not give their family names as they embarked.

 The conditions of the indenture varied from between one and five years, with the workers being released if they fell ill or bought themselves out of their contract.
 They were not allowed to leave the plantation without a permit, on pain of fines or even imprisonment.
 Many of the workers and their families suffered from yaws, hookworm, and malaria.

 Surnames

 The original Indentured labourers arriving in Jamaica during the mid to late 19th century mostly did not have surnames back in India.
 Once arriving in Jamaica, in order to assimilate easier into Jamaican society, they often took Anglo/British originated family names due to those being the majority in the country.
 However, some families took the names of the villages they came from in India and also their one name was used as the surname for their children.

-It was not until the later merchants and businessmen immigrated in the early 20th century that more "Indian" sounding names became more common.

-Some Jamaican Indian surnames include Mangaroo, Babooram, Sirjue, Partab (Pratap), Bhoorasingh, Mykoo, Maragh, Singh, Bandoo, Santokie, Persad, Ameer, Amair, Mahabeer, Baboolal, Gopaul, Gopie, Kissoon, Bridgmohan, Setal, Badwah, Rambaran, Coomar (Kumar), Ali, Mohammed, Baccus, Hussaney and Lala.
+Some Jamaican Indian surnames include Mangaroo, Babooram, Sirjue, Partab (Pratap), Calloo, Bhoorasingh, Mykoo, Dookan, Jaghai, Maragh, Ramlall, Ramdas, Rampersad, Singh, Harrisingh, Beharry, Bandoo, Siew, Santokie, Persad, Ameer, Amair, Mahabeer, Baboolal, Gopaul, Gopie, Nepaul, Kissoon, Bridgmohan, Setal, Badwah, Rambaran, Coomar (Kumar), Ali, Mohammed, Baccus, Hussaney and Lala, Sudgier, Golaub, Badaloo, Salabie.